 They are very loyal, however, and they will show their love for you and your family in their own way.
-They can be a bit aggressive if provoked, especially during mealtime, but for the most part they will be calm, reserved, and obedient with the right owners.
+They can be aggressive if provoked, especially during mealtime, but for the most part, they will be calm, reserved, and obedient with the right owners.

 Are These Dogs Good for Families? 🏡

-Above all else, you and your family members need to be aware that Sharberian Huskies aren’t usually very affectionate, and they often recognize and abide by a pecking order in your home.
-As long as your family members can respect your dog’s space, interact with them via playing and working, and agree to be included in training, you should have no issues introducing your Sharberian Husky to your family.
+Above all else, you and your family must be aware that Sharberian Huskies aren’t usually very affectionate, and they often recognize and abide by a pecking order in your home.
+As long as your family members can respect your dog’s space, interact with them via playing and working, and agree to be included in the training, you should have no issues introducing your Sharberian Husky to your family.